JoshuaRowsom/Cyclistic-Bike-Share/README.md

 # Conclusion
-Casual riders use the bikes for a longer duration.
-Casuals average 18-minute rides, and members average 13-minutes.
+Casual riders use the bikes for a longer duration, an average of 18-minute rides verse members' average of 13-minutes.
 That's a 27% difference in time spent with the bike.

 Members ride more from 5 am to 10 am, suggesting more members use the bikes to travel to work.
 From 10 am to 5 pm, members and casuals just about even out.
 Then, from 5 pm to 9 pm, members overtake casuals again.